The William S. Hancock Award for Outstanding Achievements in CMC Regulatory Science

 Nominate

-The Vice-President of the Board is designated as chair of the selection committee.
+The Vice President of the Board is designated as chair of the selection committee.
 Annually, he or she will select three board members to serve for that year.
 The committee will nominate individuals that meet the award citation requirements, and subsequently make a (unanimous) selection for endorsement by the CASSS Board by September of each year.

 Eligibility

-Eligible nominees achievements should include significant contributions to the advancement of scientific principles, applied technologies and/or science-based regulations in the areas of manufacturing process, technology development, characterization, analysis and quality of biotechnology-derived pharmaceuticals.
+Eligible nominee's achievements should include significant contributions to the advancement of scientific principles, applied technologies, and/or science-based regulations in the areas of manufacturing process, technology development, characterization, analysis, and quality of biotechnology-derived pharmaceuticals.

 Current members of the CASSS Board of Directors are not eligible for nomination.

-2023 William S. Hancock Award Recipient
+2024 William S. Hancock Award Recipient

-Image of female wearing purple glasses holding a gold award with an inscription CASSS has honored Kathryn Stein, PhD with its prestigious Hancock Award for Outstanding Achievements in CMC Regulatory Science.
-This annual award recognizes outstanding and sustained contributions in the field of regulatory science.
-Stein was announced as the 2023 honoree during CASSS’ 26th Symposium on the Interface of Regulatory and Analytical Sciences for Biotechnology Health Products (commonly referred to as WCBP), held in Washington, DC on January 24-26.
+Male holding a gold award with text 'Hancock Award Recipient Wassim Nashabeh'CASSS has honored Wassim Nashabeh, PhD with its prestigious William S. Hancock Award for Outstanding Achievement in CMC Regulatory Science.
+Nashabeh was announced as the 2024 honoree during the Symposium on the Interface of Regulatory and Analytical Sciences for Biotechnology Health Products (WCBP), held in Washington D.C. on January 23-25.